Monks Risborough: History

 At the time of the Domesday survey in 1086 the tenant-in-chief of the manor was Archbishop Lanfranc, a stern and very capable man, rivalling the King himself in statesmanship, who had been appointed to the see of Canterbury in 1070 after the Conquest.
 He held it by frankalmoin.
 Domesday Book records that the manor was assessed at 30 hides and that there was land there for 14 ploughs.
 Of these the lord's demesne accounted for 16 hides and 2 ploughs.
 There were 32 villeins and 8 cottagers and they had 12 ploughs.
 There were also 4 slaves.
 These would be only the male heads of families (except for slaves who may have been counted as individuals) and the total has to be multiplied by an arbitrary figure (4 or 5 is usual) for an estimate of the total including women and children.
 We can therefore assume that the total population was something less than 200 in 1086.
 There was meadow for 4 plough teams and woodland sufficient for 300 pigs.
 The value was stated to be £16 in 1086 and also in the time of Edward the Confessor but only £5 immediately after the conquest in 1066.
 The entry concludes "Asgar the Constable held this manor from Christ Church Canterbury before 1066 on condition that it could not be separated from the Church".

 The Manor was then part (with Bledlow, Horsenden and Princes Risborough) of the Hundred of Risborough.
 This was one of the Three Hundreds of Aylesbury, which by the 14th century were consolidated into the Hundred of Aylesbury.

+In 1931 the civil parish had a population of 827.
+On 1 April 1934 the parish was abolished and merged with Princes Risborough, part also went to form Longwick cum Ilmer and Great and Little Hampden.

 In 1535, immediately before the dissolution of the monasteries, King Henry VIII, acting by Thomas Cromwell, ordered a valuation to be made of all the ecclesiastical property in England.
 The manor of Monks Risborough was included in this valuation under the heading "Properties of the Church of Christ at Canterbury".
 The Manor, which was let out at a rent by the Priory, was shown as worth the 'farm' or rent of £9 a year.
 The mills were shown separately (£25.8s.11d a year), as were sales from the woods (about 60s) and 'other perquisites' (12s).
 The total annual value, after making allowable deductions, was returned at £34.11s.7d.
 The church was valued separately from the manor and the Rectory was not shown as property of the Priory.
 It was shown separately as part of the Deanery of Risborough within the Diocese of Lincoln but within the exempt jurisdiction of the Archbishop of Canterbury and worth £30 a year.